 We recently discovered Milk and Honey located in the High Street.
 It’s a great spot for a simple lunch or a coffee, cake and scone!

-The Courtroom Dornoch
+Greens at The Courthouse Dornoch

 Located in the centre of town in the former courtroom, this café/brasserie is a great place to head to if you’re peckish!
 You can have lunch, afternoon snacks or dinner as well as weekend brunches.
 They serve local, seasonal food, craft beers, cocktails and live music at week-ends.
+It closed to the public in May 2022 but was luckily taken over by Greens of Tain and reopened in 2023.
+Such great news!

 Where to stay in Dornoch